marcushcarter/bear-and-bull/README.md

 - *2025-05-16* added gamestates, pauses, main menu and some other stuff
 - *2025-05-17* button hover, new textures, cleaned up, redid render and update funcs again for gamestates, nimations classes with callbacks, decided on a name
 - *2025-05-18* some formatting, settings page, asspect ratio fixing, added card present anim, added draft state, added deck state, collection state,
-- *2025-05-29* rarities, issellable and rarity overlays, random rarity level table
+- *2025-05-19* rarities, issellable and rarity overlays, random rarity level table
+- *2025-05-20* deck and collection states show text for names

 ### NEW idea